usergaia/Tickr/README.md

-> might fix the scheduled problem when i have the time, but the issue is most likely on render-side configs
+> will fix the cronjob issues when i have the time, but the issue is most likely on render-side configs cause of the free plan

 # Tickr | Stock Tracker